Danjumajamiu/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link is a script to create a symbolic link to /bin/ls named __ls__ in current directory, 14-copy_html is a script to copy all HTML files from the current working directory to the parent of the working directory and updating content, 100-lets-move is a script to move all files beginning with an uppercase letter to the directory /tmp/u,
+13-symbolic_link is a script to create a symbolic link to /bin/ls named __ls__ in current directory, 14-copy_html is a script to copy all HTML files from the current working directory to the parent of the working directory and updating content, 100-lets-move is a script to move all files beginning with an uppercase letter to the directory /tmp/u, 101-clean_emacs is a script to delete all files in the current working directory that end with the character ~,